BA (Hons), PGCert

 I have a prior background in education and youth work, and am passionate about improving the life experiences and chances of disadvantaged children, young people and families including those with neurodevelopmental conditions and physical disabilities, social, emotional and behavioural challenges and socio-economic hardship.

-One of my areas of particular interest ls in exploring the benefits of Mindfulness in promoting children's emotional wellbeing.
+One of my areas of particular interest is exploring the benefits of Mindfulness in promoting children's emotional wellbeing.
 I trained to teach a structured, evidence-based Mindfulness programme in primary school, as well as to facilitate a holistic wellbeing programme for adolescents.